Derry Halloween Witch

 A costumed character at the Derry Halloween Festival.
 Photo: Tourism Ireland.

-October in Ireland: 18 Things to Do and See
+October in Ireland: 18 Things to See and Do

-Here are 18 things to do when you find yourself in Ireland during the month of October.
+Here are 18 things to do if you find yourself in Ireland in October.

 If you plan to visit Dublin in October, you should sample the city’s artistic and cultural offerings.